O-I/rubric/README.md

 ### Data Set

 The data set is a hodgepodge of YAML, JSON, and CSV files that represent relationships between Ruby classes in the core library.
+Raw information was scraped from [Ruby-Doc.org](http://ruby-doc.org) and processed using several custom `rake` tasks.

 ### Visualizations